sybrew/the-seo-framework/readme.txt

 * Added: New filters.
 (TODO document robots filters in TSF home).
 * Added: Static caching for the current page in ld+json breadcrumbs.
 * Changed: Default WordPress robots.txt is now completely overwritten to maintain compatibility.
+* TODO: Changed: `the_description()` function parameters have now been put into an arguments array.
+* Fixed: `AutoDescription_Generate::get_separator()` didn't listen to the escape parameter because of the cache.
+This function has been reworked for better caching.
 * Cleaned up code.

 /** NOTE CACHED ITEMS CHANGE **